 Can Matthew 10:42 make it any clear about taking care of the poor and how it can be a form of evangelism?
-Do you want to give a cup of cold water in the name of government or would you like to provide water in the name of Jesus?
+Do you want to give a cup of cold water in the name of the government or would you like to provide water in the name of Jesus?

 Are We Worshipping little ‘g’ or big ‘G’?

-It’s obvious to me that this nation looks to the little ‘g’ (government) to serve it’s needs and ignores the big “G”.
+It’s obvious to me that this nation looks to the little ‘g’ (government) to serve its needs and ignores the big “G”.
 Our society no longer has a need to hear stories about the living bread or everlasting water if there is no bread and water at the Master’s table.

 Now, the poor and hungry are seeking the food and provision found at the tables of other gods.

 Some believers out there are crying out at the government for their over-involvement in social affairs and yet you are satisfied with the under-involvement within our Church.
 Better yet, you are crying for more donations in the offering plates, and more spending by the Church.
 You make me want to vomit even more.
-You have lusted after the riches of this world, and probably the only reason why you cry against the government is because the government is getting all the credit for helping others instead of the Church.
+You have lusted after the riches of this world, and probably the only reason why you cry against the government is because it is getting all the credit for helping others instead of the Church.

 How dare you hate social, government welfare and yet be satisfied with the mere pennies that leave the coffers of the Church.
-You are the moron that has brought higher taxes, fraud, Godlessness, and laziness to our society.
+You are the one that has brought higher taxes, fraud, Godlessness, and laziness to our society.

 There is a reason why the apostles pleaded with the people to not eat the food offered to idols.
 Was the food different?
 Was it poisoned?
 Was God going to be mad if they ate it?
-I think we all know the answer is, No. But what kind of testimony would it be if believers were seeking a basic necessities apart from the Church?
-If i believed the love of God was upon the Church and yet sought out food offered at another table, wouldn’t you consider me a hypocrite?
+I think we all know the answer is, No. But what kind of testimony would it be if believers were seeking basic necessities apart from the Church?
+If I believed the love of God was upon the Church and yet sought out food offered at another table, wouldn’t you consider me a hypocrite?